MORE ON EMDR THERAPY WITH CHILDREN: DRAWING PROTOCOL

-Strengths/mastery: strengthen positive characteristics of the child such as the child's strengths–smart, kind, good at trying new things, did something good.
-You can have the child draw a time they felt they demonstrated each characteristic, connect that time with the location in the body; ask the child to think about that time and where they feel positive feelings in their body and strengthen the characteristic with slow, shorter sets of BLS (about 8-12 sets).
+Strengths/mastery: strengthen positive characteristics of the child such as the child's strengths and adaptive coping strategies–smart, kind, good at trying new things, did something good.
+You can have the child draw a time they felt they demonstrated each characteristic, connect that time with the location in the body; ask the child to think about that time and where they feel positive feelings in their body and strengthen the characteristic with slow, shorter sets of BLS (about 6-8 sets).

 Strengthen positive relationship or positive parts of a relationship, such as a time the child felt loved or cared for by someone, etc. (teacher, sibling, parent, aunt, uncle, friend’s parent, etc.) Have the child draw a time they felt cared for/loved by someone.
 Connect that time with the location in the body; ask the child to think about that time they felt loved/cared for and where they feel positive feelings in their body.
 Strengthen the time with slow, shorter sets of BLS.

-TIP: some children like to be in control of how many sets of BLS you as the therapist apply.
-Sometimes I ask children to tell me to stop the BLS when the characteristic/time we are strengthening feels “strong enough” to help them the next time they need to remember they are “strong” or “smart” or “loveable”, etc.
+TIP: Some children like to be in control of how many sets of BLS you as the therapist apply.
+Sometimes I ask children to tell me to stop the BLS when the characteristic/time we are strengthening feels “strong enough” to help them the next time they need to remember they are “strong” or “smart” or “lovable”, etc.

 Have a STOP sign to use with kids.
 They can also draw their own so they have control over how big the stop sign needs to be.
-While the child draws the sign (or you can have a printable stop sign off the internet for children who get frustrated with drawing) or decorate one you print.
+The child draws the sign or you can have a printable stop sign off the internet for children who get frustrated with drawing so the child decorates the one you print.
 The child can work on identifying times s/he may want to stop, how to recognize feeling overwhelmed or flooded so they can stop.
-Check with the parent or carefgiver and child for signs that the child may be dissociating (sleepy, bored, spacey, blank look) so that protocol can be put into place to ground the child if dissociation starts to happen.
+Check with the parent or caregiver and child for signs that the child may be dissociating (sleepy, bored, spacey, blank look) so that protocol can be put into place to ground the child if dissociation starts to happen.

 Phase Three: Access and Activate